altunixon/wips/lns/altina_ln/ASP-126-Side_Story_part_2.md

 Maybe Regis predicted this situation and wrote down a counter measure.<br/>
 But Jerome was a man known as a hero.<br/>
 He wasn’t that desolate that he had to rely on someone so far away from the battlefield.<br/>
-——Even without Regis’ schemes, I can win!
+——Even without Regis’ schemes, I can win!<br/>
-The sentry yelled:
+The sentry yelled:<br/>
 "Commander!
 They have passed the marker!"<br/>
 "Fire the ballistas!"<br/>
 The catapults fixed to the city walls toss out stones the size of a human head.<br/>